Importing paintball markers to Australia

 Paintball markers can be imported into Australia with police certification.
 This includes:

-Firearm dealers can also use a B709DA - Ongoing Importation by Firearms Dealer – Police Confirmation form as well as provide make, model and serial number information at the time of importation.
+Firearm dealers can also use a B709DA - Ongoing Importation by Firearms Dealer – Police Confirmation form and provide the make, model and serial number information at the time of importation.
+Firearms registries that do not issue B709DA forms may only issue the single use B709A forms.
+You can get forms from your state or territory firearms registry, see Contacts.

 The original B709A form, or a copy of the B709DA form, must be presented to the ABF at the time of importation.